 As a result, more companies are seeking to understand the maturity of their KM initiatives and what can be done to enhance it.
 In response to the growing interest, TSIA has created a knowledge management capability maturity model.

-In this post, you’ll benefit from an overview of the model and how it can be used to enhance knowledge management maturity within your organization.
+In this post, you’ll gain an overview of the model and how it can be used to enhance knowledge management maturity within your organization.
 You will gain practical knowledge of the interconnected elements of a successful KM program, an understanding of where your organization ranks, and guidance that you can apply through your progression.

-- Corporate culture: underlying beliefs, values and assumptions of those within your organization
+- Corporate Culture: underlying beliefs, values and assumptions of those within your organization

 - People: your stakeholders, champions and potential opposition

 - Process: management systems, governance frameworks and best practices

 Knowledge Management Maturity Model Phases

 For each of these pillars, TSIA’s Knowledge Management Maturity Model (KMMM) highlights four phases which identify the typical progression of KM initiatives from inception to the strategic planning process.

 - Recognition – Knowledge programs are informal, with no defined processes in place and no metrics program specific to KM.
 Employees are often recognized and rewarded for being the only person to know something.
 This sends the message that knowledge hoarding is preferred to collaboration.

 - Instantiation – Processes are established for capturing and sharing tacit knowledge.
 Content repositories are identified, and executives understand the potential for improvements to quality, productivity, and cost metrics if the program succeeds.